Circuit de Monaco: A lap of the modern-day circuit

 Out of the tunnel, the cars have to brake hard for the tight left–right–left Nouvelle Chicane.
 This has been the scene of several large accidents, including that of Karl Wendlinger in 1994, Jenson Button in 2003 and Sergio Pérez in 2011.
 The chicane is generally the only place on the circuit where overtaking can be attempted.
 There is a short straight to Tabac, so called as there used to be a tobacconist on the outside of the corner.
 Tabac is a tight fourth-gear corner which is taken at about 195 km/h.
 Accelerating up to 225 km/h, the cars reach Piscine, a fast left–right followed by a slower right–left chicane which takes the cars past the Rainier III Nautical Stadium, its swimming pool gives its name to the corner.

 Following Piscine, there is a short straight followed by heavy braking for a quick left which is immediately followed by the tight 135-degree right-hander called La Rascasse.
-This is another corner that requires full steering lock; it will be remembered for a long time as the location of one of the most suspicious manoeuvres in recent Formula One history during the 2006 season when Michael Schumacher appeared to deliberately stop his car in qualifying so as to prevent Fernando Alonso and Mark Webber – who were both following and were on flying laps – from out-qualifying him.
-The Rascasse takes the cars into a short straight that precedes the final corner, Virage Antony Noghès.
+This is another corner that requires full steering lock; it is remembered as the location of one of the most suspicious manoeuvres in recent Formula One history when Michael Schumacher appeared to deliberately stop his car during qualifying for the 2006 race so as to prevent Fernando Alonso and Mark Webber – who were both following and were on flying laps – from out-qualifying him.
+Rascasse takes the cars into a short straight that precedes the final corner, Virage Antony Noghès.
 Named after the organiser of the first Monaco Grand Prix, the corner is a tight right-hander which brings the cars back onto the start-finish straight, and across the line to start a new lap.

 Monaco is one of the three circuits which have only one DRS zone, the others being Suzuka and Imola.
 During the race, it is active along the pit straight from Antony Noghès to Sainte-Dévote, for a total of 510 m.